worthingtonjg/FacialRecognition/README.md

 # Facial Recognition

 This code demonstrates how to use the Microsoft Cognitive Service Face API.

+Topics discussed include:

+- **CaptureElement** - allows you to preview a feed from a camera.
+- **MediaCapture** - allows you to connect to a web cam camera and take video / images.
+- **Local Face Detection** - Detect faces locally, so we don't need to call the cognitive service as much.
+- **Capture Frames** - How to capture frames from the video preview
+- **Save Frames to Pictures Folder** - How to save captured frames to the Pictures Folder
+- **Find Faces with Cognitive Service** - Analyze images for faces, identifying facial attributes
+- **Identify Faces with Cognitive Services** - Analyzes faces found and matche them to people in your person group
+- **Train Person Group with new Faces** - Add new faces / identities to your person group, and retrain.

-Please note, this was written to demonstrate how to use Azure Cognitive services.
+*Please note, this was written to demonstrate how to use Azure Cognitive services.
 I am not following very many (if any) good coding practices, catching very few errors, just barfing everything in the code behind, etc.

-If this was a production application you code would likely be more complex and involved.
+*If this was a production application you code would likely be more complex and involved.

 ## How to Run the Code